isaacambi/devops-stage-2/README.md

 - **frontend**: Node.js application serving the frontend.
 - **db**: PostgreSQL database for storing application data.
 - **adminer**: Database management tool to interact with the PostgreSQL database.
-- **proxy**: Nginx Proxy Manager to handle SSL certificates and domain management.
+- **nginx_proxy**: Nginx Proxy Manager to handle SSL certificates and domain management both locally and in production
-- **nginx**: Nginx web server to serve the frontend and reverse proxy requests to the backend.

 ## How to set up locally